ALONG THE DUSTY ROAD Motor Buses and Carriers from Dorchester | CHALK IN THE RADIATOR Early Motor Buses around Salisbury | |

 My friend and colleague Roger Grimley has published many booklet histories about West Country operators.
 These include this series about the county of Dorset. | Another series of books from Roger describes the early motor buses which served both Salisbury Plain and the five river valleys that radiate from the cathedral city. | |

-several parts, and two have been published so far: Part one - the Upper Avon Valley Part two - the Nadder ValleyAnother work of interest will be Motor Bus Services from Salisbury before 1939.
-This was a precursor to a the Chalk in the Radiator series. | |
+several parts, two have been published so far: Part one - the Upper Avon Valley Part two - the Nadder ValleyAnother work of interest will be Motor Bus Services from Salisbury before 1939.
+This was a precursor to the Chalk in the Radiator series. | |

 ![]() | Roger Grimley has published many booklet histories about West Country operators.
 If you would like to contact Roger to enquire about copies and obtain his catalogue of other (mainly Devon and Cornwall) operator histories, please use this e-mail link. | ![]() |